 Questions about scheduling and availability at LVHN

 Yes.
-If you want to receive an initial vaccine series or booster through LVHN but you are not a current patient, call 888-402-LVHN (5846) or visit LVHN.org/contact to make a new patient appointment.
+If you want to receive a vaccine through LVHN but you are not a current patient, call 888-402-LVHN (5846) or visit LVHN.org/contact to make a new patient appointment.

 You can cancel your appointment through the MyLVHN app or by calling your LVPG primary care practice.